IgorDrgonec/VectorBT-Flask/docs/docs/examples/superfast-supertrend/index.md

 ---
-title: Superfast SuperTrend
+title: SuperFast SuperTrend
-description: How to design and implement the fastest SuperTrend indicator on Earth
+description: How to design, implement, and backtest the fastest SuperTrend indicator in Python
 ---

-# Superfast SuperTrend
+# SuperFast SuperTrend

 While Python is slower than many compiled languages, it's easy to use and extremely diverse.
 For many, especially in the data science domain, the practicality of the language beats the